-International Summer School of Mathematics for Young Students 2012
+Modern Mathematics International Summer School for Students 2014

 This summer school is an introduction to mathematical research topics for international students at the age of transition between high school and university.
 Presentations and mini-courses will be given by international university mathematicians.